-The distribution and sale of the CPs shall be undertaken by the Underwriter and Selling Agents who shall sell and distribute the CPs to third party buyers/investors.
+The distribution and sale of the CPs shall be undertaken by the Underwriter and AB Capital and Investment Corporation and Philippine Commercial Capital Corporation (the Selling Agents) who shall sell and distribute the CPs to third party buyers/investors.
 Nothing herein shall limit the rights of the Underwriter and each Selling Agent from purchasing the CPs for its own account.
 There are no persons to whom the CPs are allocated or designated.
 The CPs shall be offered to the public at large and without preference.
+The allocation to the selling agents will depend on their orders which will be subject to scaling done in case of oversubscription.